 But the standard crown in shoe lasts and the resultant cradling in the typical shoe sole has become a longstanding tradition that is now very hard to break.
 Getting the factories I was working with to eliminate the crown and cradling in OESH was not easy.
 It involved new tooling, new equipment and new protocols.
 I wish all shoe manufacturers would eliminate the crowns from their shoe lasts and the resultant cradling in their shoes but I realize that doing so would be very costly given their current manufacturing infrastructure.

 At least with OESH, I can ensure that there is no unnecessary cradling of the foot, as there is no crown in the OESH last and consequently all OESH footwear.
-And of course, OESH is the only shoe that compresses and releases under the forefoot at the precise time that the pressures in the forefoot are at their peak.
-It took a little tradition breaking to make OESH, but mostly it took some sophisticated materials (carbon fiber) and a lot of hard work.
+It took a little tradition breaking to make OESH, but mostly it took some sophisticated materials and a lot of hard work.

-OESH doesn’t specifically target any one condition.
-Nonetheless, more and more women who have specific conditions such as metatarsalgia and Morton’s Neuroma are going out of their way to tell us how much they enjoy their OESH.
+More and more women who have metatarsalgia and Morton’s Neuroma are going out of their way to tell us how much they enjoy their OESH.
 Many women have told us that they are able to stand and walk longer in OESH than in any other shoe.
 Clearly, they appreciate the unique construction of OESH and all the hard work behind it.

-If you have metatarsalgia, Morton’s neuroma or pain associated with a loss of fat pad under the ball of the foot, please join in and let us know your OESH experience by writing us at service@OESHshoes.com.
+If you have metatarsalgia, Morton’s neuroma or pain associated with a loss of fat pad under the ball of the foot, please let us know your OESH experience by writing us at [email protected]